colinta/SublimeStringEncode/README.md

 `url_decode`: Uses urllib.unquote to convert escaped URL characters

+`json_escape`: Escapes a string and surrounds it in quotes, according to the JSON encoding.

+`json_unescape`: Unescapes a string (include the quotes!) according to JSON encoding.

 `base64_encode`: Uses base64 to encode into base64

 `base64_decode`: Uses base64 to decode from base64